$0 Colorado Foster Care Quick-Start Checklist

 El Paso County's Department of Human Services serves Colorado Springs, the second-largest city in the state.
 The county has a distinct character: a large military population from Fort Carson and Peterson Space Force Base intersects with a strong evangelical faith community anchored by organizations like Focus on the Family and New Life Church.

 For military families, one practical consideration is whether to license through El Paso County directly or through a private agency.
-County licensing ties your certification to El Paso County's custody caseload.
-If your family might relocate within Colorado — which is common for military households — a CPA-issued license is portable statewide and significantly easier to transfer.
+County licensing ties your certification primarily to El Paso County's custody caseload.
+If your family might relocate within Colorado, ask a CPA how its statewide license handles a move; CPA portability may be easier than transferring a county pathway.

 El Paso County DHS can be reached at (719) 444-5700, or through elpasoco.com.
 Local agencies with strong Pikes Peak region presence include Hope & Home and Kids Crossing.